 Campsites:

-There are plenty of options around Moab and Arches, but if you’re interested in starting the journey back to Denver today, head to “A Trail Through Time” (GPS coordinates: 39.196220, -109.027600) for an awesome mountaintop campsite, with mesa and mountain views, to ring in your last night on the road.
+There are plenty of options around Moab and Arches, but if you’re interested in starting the journey back to Denver today, head to “A Trail Through Time” for an awesome mountaintop campsite, with mesa and mountain views, to ring in your last night on the road.

 Day 10: Arches National Park → Denver

-It’s that time, but the adventure isn’t quite over.
-As you wind your way back to Denver, take in the mountainscapes and rushing rivers as your cruise down I-70 through Vail, Breckenridge, and Idaho Springs, before cruising into the Denver VanCraft depot.
+It’s nearing the end of the trip, but the adventure isn’t quite over.
+As you wind your way back to Denver, take in the mountainscapes and rushing rivers as your cruise down I-70 through Vail, Breckenridge, and Idaho Springs, before pulling into the Denver VanCraft depot.

 Have a little time to kill before your flight?
 Check out Station 26, just around the corner from the VanCraft depot, for some local beers to cap off this trip of a lifetime!